jyagupsky20/APCS/cobo/review/readme.md

 # Roster
-Team Slightly Under-ripe Bananas (Joshua Yagupsky, Marcus Wu, Ivina Wang)\n APCS pd7\n
+Team Slightly Under-ripe Bananas (Joshua Yagupsky, Marcus Wu, Ivina Wang)
-L06 -- Read/Review/Expand2022-02-13\n
-time spent: -- 5 hrs\n

 ## Our experience
 The lab took far longer than expected, mostly because the directions were a bit difficult to understand at times.
 We had to rewrite the fake review method several times